Blaine Gibson (sculptor): Disney career

 At WED, Gibson touched some of Disney's most famous theme park attractions, translating character concept drawings into three-dimensional Audio-Animatronic figures.
 His most famous projects for Disneyland and the Walt Disney World Resort include Walt Disney's Enchanted Tiki Room, Great Moments with Mr. Lincoln, "it's a small world," Pirates of the Caribbean, The Haunted Mansion, Country Bear Jamboree, America Sings, and more.
 Gibson led a team of sculptors to create all of the busts of the presidents of the United States for The Hall of Presidents at Magic Kingdom Park.

-Gibson retired from WED in 1983, but continued to act as consultant for years after.
+Gibson retired from WED in 1983 but continued to act as a consultant for years after.
 He consulted on figures for attractions like The Great Movie Ride at the Disney-MGM Studios Theme Park (now known as Disney's Hollywood Studios).
 And he returned to sculpt each new president for The Hall of Presidents as they were elected to office.
 His last president was George W. Bush in 2001.

 In the early 1990s, Gibson was commissioned to create a statue of Walt Disney and Mickey Mouse to be placed at the central plaza of Disneyland.
 The statue, named Partners, was dedicated on November 18, 1993 (Mickey Mouse's 65th birthday) by Roy E. Disney.
-Copies of the statue were installed at Magic Kingdom in 1995, Tokyo Disneyland in 1998, the Walt Disney Studios in Burbank, California in 2001, and Walt Disney Studios Park (soon to be called Disney Adventure World) in 2002.
+Copies of the statue were installed at Magic Kingdom in 1995, Tokyo Disneyland in 1998, the Walt Disney Studios in Burbank, California, in 2001, and Walt Disney Studios Park (soon to be called Disney Adventure World) in 2002.

 In 1999, Gibson sculpted a companion statue for Partners called Sharing the Magic.
 It depicted Roy O. Disney and Minnie Mouse sitting on a park bench, hand-in-hand.
 Like Partners, the statue was duplicated for other locations: the Disney Studio in 2003 and Tokyo Disneyland.